 The alpha channel is used to store transparency in images.
 The data stored in the alpha channel ranges from 0.0 to 1.0.
 1.0 indicates that the object is fully opaque, or does not let any light through, and where 0.0 indicates that the object is fully transparent.
 Common for most computer images is that the color and alpha value per pixel are often represented as RGBA, where RGB is the red, green and blue components and A the alpha component.
 Each of these is 1 byte in size, making up a total of 32 bits per pixel.
 We can use the alpha value to calculate the final color of a pixel.
 The first calculated fragment uses the function 2.1 which multiplies the alpha with the corresponding RGB color.
 The calculated value is then stored for the pixel in the frame buffer.
-All fragments are thereafter rendered using equation 2.2, which takes the alpha of the current fragment multiplied with the 1-alpha of the current fragment.
+All fragments are thereafter rendered using equation 2.2 , which takes the alpha of the current fragment multiplied with its RGB color.
+It then adds the previous rendered fragments' color multiplied with the 1-alpha of the current fragment.
 Thus, if the current fragment only has 0.75 alpha, only 0.25 of the previous fragment will be visible.
-In OpenGL, the blending equations 2.1 and 2.2 can be activated within the rasterizer by using the OpenGL commands:
+In OpenGL, the blending equations 2.1 and 2.2 can be activated within the rasterizer by using the OpenGL commands :

-'''

 // Activate Blending

 glEnable (GL_BLEND);

 // Set blend function

 glBlendFunc (GL_SRC_ALPHA, GL_ONE_MINUS_SRC_ALPHA);

-'''